 - Penalty for not releasing retention amounts

 At the end of the defects liability period, retention monies can no longer be retained to fix defects in the building work.
 Previously it wasn’t always clear when a contractor was entitled to claim and be paid retention.

 A new statutory defects liability period of 12 months from the date of practical completion will apply if a contract doesn’t provide for one.

 The statutory defects liability period applies only if the building contract doesn’t state an identifiable period for releasing retentions (e.g. a defects liability period).

-This applies to any existing contract where a retention amount is still being held and practical completion hasn’t been reached.
+This applies to any existing contract where a retention amount is still being held and practical completion passed less than 12 months earlier.

 The practical completion date is usually stated in a contract.

 The QBCC Act provides a definition for practical completion that can be used to calculate the relevant date when the 12 months defects liability period commenced.